 The MSP process is expected to apply an ecosystem-based approach (EBA), where the term is also used in Europe (e.g. Marine Strategy Framework Directive (MSFD), MSP Directive).
 The EBA should be applied in a way that is adapted to the specific ecosystems and other specificities of the different marine regions and takes Regional Sea Conventions (e.g. Convention on the Protection of the Marine Environment of the Baltic Sea Area, 1992 - Helsinki Convention) into consideration, based on existing knowledge and experience (Preamble 14.
 MSP Directive).
 According to the MSP Directive, the application of EBA will contribute to promoting the sustainable development and growth of the maritime and coastal economy and the sustainable use of marine and coastal resources.
-According to the MSFD, marine strategies shall apply an EBA to the management of human activities, ensuring that the collective pressure of such activities is kept within levels compatible with the achievement of good environmental status and that the capacity of marine goods and services by present and future generations (Article 1(3)).
+According to the MSFD, marine strategies shall apply an EBA to the management of human activities, ensuring that the collective pressure of such activities is kept within levels compatible with the achievement of good environmental status and that the capacity of marine ecosystems to respond to human-induced changes is not compromised, while enabling the sustainable use of marine goods and services by present and future generations (Article 1(3)).
 Thus, developing the EBA to MSP is essential for ensuring sustainable sea-use and protecting the environment.

 Ecosystem-based management (EBM) is used inter alia in the US.
 EBM is a management framework that integrates biological, social, and economic factors into a comprehensive strategy aimed at protecting and enhancing the sustainability, diversity, and productivity of natural resources.
 EBM is an integrated approach to management that considers the entire ecosystem, including humans.
-The goal of EBM is to maintain an ecosystem in a healthy, productive and resilient condition so that it can provide the services humans want and need.
+The goal of EBM is to maintain an ecosustem in a healthu, productive and resilient condition so that it can provide the services humans want and need.
 EBM differs from prevailing approaches that are usually focused on a single species, sector, activity or concern; it considers the cumulative impacts of different sectors.
-EBM "emphasizes the protection of ecosystem structure, functioning, and key processes; is place-based in focusing on a specific ecosystem and the range of activities affecting it; explicitly accounts for the interconnectedness among ecosystems, such as between air, land, and sea; and integrates ecological, social, economic, and institutional perspectives, recognising their strong interdependencies"5.
+EBM "emphasizes the protection of ecosustem structure, functioning, and key processes; is place-based in focusing on a specific ecosystem and the range of activities affecting it; explicitly accounts for the interconnectedness among ecosystems, such as between air, land, and sea; and integrates ecological, social, economic, and institutional perspectives, recognisina their strong interdependencies"(EBM, 2005; MSP Road Map, 2008; VASAB, 2018).